Graduate Programs

 Explore our Graduate Programs

 We offer a Master of Arts (MA) in classics.
 Students choose between a focus on ancient languages and literature or classical archaeology and material culture.
 Our program prepares students to successfully go on to PhD programs.
+Our MA students have recently been accepted into top-tier doctoral programs in Classics, such as those of UC Berkeley, UCLA, Johns Hopkins, NYU, UT Austin, the University of Washington, and the University of Illinois Urbana-Champagne.
 We offer a fully funded MA for qualified students.

 archaeological site